Lynn-000/EliminationSys/README.md

 ```

 ## Running the program:
+First run main.py.
+You can then end the process by pressing CTRL + C.
-First run adduser.py and follow the prompt to add admin users.
+Then run adduser.py and follow the prompt to add admin users.
-Then run main.py
+Then run main.py again.
 ```
 python adduser.py
 python main.py